mari-code-l/MS1-project/readme.md

 ### 5. Surface

+Features presents:
+* Large background image to draw user's attention.
+It has black and white color for a minimalism look and to highlight the text color.
+* A text logo on the top-left of every pages which will redirect to homepage.
+* Navbar - Responsive, toggles to a hamburger button which suits for mobile devices.
+It is top-fixed so that the user won't have to scroll back to top once reached the bottom of the page.
+* Footer has social links and it opens to a new tab to a relevant page.
+* Oswald fonts has been used for it's clean and classy look and not to exaggerate the website.
+* Images are all relevant to the content that will catch users attention.

 ## USER STORIES
 * As a user, I will be able to navigate easily around the website.
 * As a user, I will be able to click a button directing to the contact Information.